-A multi-faceted strategy will be employed to raise funds for the project.
+A multi-faceted strategy is being employed to raise funds for the project.
 The overall development of Atlantic Memorial Park will be carried out in phases and each phase will have its own funding strategy.
 The funding will be generated by way of private donations, corporate donations, community contributions, media outlets, special events, and government funding.
-An ambitious communications strategy will be implemented in order to raise awareness for the proposed Atlantic Memorial Park.
+An ambitious communications strategy is being implemented in order to raise awareness for the proposed Atlantic Memorial Park.

 The following sections detail the construction efforts involved with each phase, and estimated costs for each project.

 Initial Phase – Restoration of Chapel Point Battery